pbyrne84/pbyrne84.github.io/FriendlyAutomatedTestingForEngineers.md

 Once we can no longer reason about a system, then we can no longer estimate within the system.

+### Allow simulation of a production problem easily
+You think there is a problem along boundary y, being able to prove or disprove your belief easily is a game changer.
+This should feel like a calm experience.
+If something gives you a headache, then possibly the approach is wrong.

 ### Communication for what you have reasoned about and also deemed non-important
 When building systems, correctness is not a boolean.
 Tests are there for you to communicate what is correct enough and why.
 This is why in the tests the messages should always be why you expect things.
-If something is going to appear anomolous, such as it being weird business rules, then the reasons for the weirdness can be communicated in the test.
+If something is going to appear anomalous, such as it being weird business rules, then the reasons for the weirdness can be communicated in the test.

 Whatever level of experience I have, you should not blindly trust me, and I should not blindly trust you.
 We all have bad days, tests allow us to have bad days.